-There are a multitude of reasons why certain crimes flourish, and as night follows, day is inevitable at some point that you'll hear the words "We can't arrest our way out of this problem".
+There are a multitude of reasons why certain crimes flourish, and at some point while discussing this — no matter the crime — you're almost guaranteed to hear the words: "We can't arrest our way out of this problem."

 Fraud (or Scams) is an example of a form of crime that has surged of late; in England and Wales, it now makes up 38% of all crime and results in a total economic and social cost to individuals estimated to be £6.8 billion.